hatredholder/Ozon-Checker/README.md

 ## Instructions

 1. Clone this repository
+2. Start a new Virtualenv, activate it, type in console `pip install -r requirements.txt`
-2. Run the Django server by typing in console `py manage.py runserver`
+3. Run the Django server by typing in console `py manage.py runserver`

 ## Technologies